-Industry Ministry, JANAAC regulating COVID-19 testing facilities
+Industry ministry, JANAAC regulating COVID-19 testing facilities

 “If you receive a false-negative COVID-19 test result because the facility was negligent in conducting the test, you, the patient, run the risk of compromising the health of others while inadvertently neglecting yours,” she pointed out.

-She is advising citizens to be vigilant and to only utilise the services of accredited laboratories, which are listed on the Health Ministry and JANAAC websites.
+She advised citizens to be vigilant and to only utilise the services of accredited laboratories, which are listed on the health ministry and JANAAC websites.

 The agency is also a signatory to the ILAC Mutual Recognition Arrangement for accreditation of inspection bodies to the ISO/IEC 17020 standard.